Medical Cannabis has been legal since 2001, and since October 17th, 2018, recreational cannabis is now available for Canadians.

 With that being said, even with recreational cannabis legalized, getting a medical marijuana prescription has many benefits over self-medicating.

 When you have a medical cannabis prescription, you get a personalized medical cannabis treatment plan for your specific condition, symptoms, goals and level of comfortability with cannabis.
 When you use marijuana recreationally, you’re guessing both the correct dose and which strain to buy, especially since retail sales representatives at recreational outlets will be unable to give shoppers medical advice, or advise on the ‘effects’ of the strains sold.

-To get a prescription, you can book a consultation with a doctor.
-Your doctor will assess your health condition and determine your eligibility.
+To get a prescription, you can book a consultation with an Apollo doctor.

 If your doctor determines that cannabis could be an effective treatment, he or she will write you a prescription.
 Based on your condition, the prescription and advice your doctor gives you will be personalized in a few ways:

 - Grams per day— A typical pharmaceutical prescription will instruct you how many pills or how much to take a day.
 The same is true with a medical marijuana prescription.
 Your doctor will determine the best dose to start off with for your condition, outlined in the amount of ‘grams’ of dried cannabis ( or the equivalent in oils ).

 - Strains— There are many other factors that make each strain or type of cannabis unique.
 These include the terpenes present and whether it’s sativa or indica-dominant.
 For example, a patient with a sleep disorder may find indica strains most effective, while a sativa strain may work better for someone with fatigue.
 When you consult a doctor, and their team of patient educators, they can also recommend the names of specific strains and proper dosing.